GoogleCloudPlatform/spinnaker-for-gcp/ci/JENKINS.md

 `setup.sh` requires several variables to be passed in:

 - `PARENT_DIR`: The absolute path for the Jenkins workspace.
 Jenkins makes this available via `$WORKSPACE`.
-- `PROPERTIES_FILE`: This is the absolute path to the your generated Spinnaker for GCP properties file.
+- `PROPERTIES_FILE`: This is the absolute path to your generated Spinnaker for GCP properties file.
 - `CI`: This must be set to `true` when running `setup.sh` outside of Cloud Shell.

 1. Execute the job to install Spinnaker for GCP.